Xinxia Peng

 Area(s) of Expertise

-noncoding RNA, immunity, and target identification
+Noncoding RNA: immunity, target identification

-Microbiome, immunity, and vaccine efficacy
+Microbiome: immunity, disease progression, vaccine efficacy

-Complex immune genes: genetic variation and transcriptional regulation
+Complex immune genes: genetic variation, transcriptional regulation

 Publications